Table of Contents

 The brain has approximately 30 per cent of oxygen.
 It interprets information from the five senses in a body along with the internal organ stomach.
-The CNS sometimes also includes the retina, optic nerves, olfactory epithelium and olfactory nerves as they connect directly with the tissues of the brain without any connecting nerve fibers.
+The Central Nervous System sometimes also includes the retina, optic nerves, olfactory epithelium and olfactory nerves as they connect directly with the tissues of the brain without any connecting nerve fibres.
 On the other hand, the spinal cord acts as a bridge between the brain and the body.
 Thus, if the spinal cord is injured or affected, the flow of information will be interrupted.

-Cells present in the Central Nervous System
+Cells of the Central Nervous System

 Neurons are the fundamental unit of the brain which is responsible for processing and transmitting information to other nerve cells, glands, and muscles.
-There are about 100 billion neurons where each neuron consists of a cell body and axon and dendrites create the extensions.
+There are about 100 billion neurons where each neuron consists of a cell body and an axon and dendrites create the extensions.

 There are basically three different types of glial cells that function to provide the neutrons with metabolism and mechanical supports.
 These cells are:

-For more detailed information about Central Nervous System, visit Byju’s.
+For more detailed information about Central Nervous System, visit BYJU’S.